 - Spices– paprika, chili powder, cumin

-Tip 2- You can also cook this in a slow cooker.
+You can also cook this in a slow cooker.
 Just throw everything in and cook for 6-8 hours on low.

 How to make Butternut Squash Chili

-Top with sour cream and green onions.
+Top with sour cream or plain greek yogurt and chopped green onions.